openstack/cinder/doc/source/configuration/block-storage/drivers/windows-iscsi-volume-driver.rst

 Being entirely a software solution, consider it in particular for mid-sized networks where the costs of a SAN might be excessive.

-The Windows Block Storage driver works with OpenStack Compute on any hypervisor.
+The Windows iSCSI Block Storage driver works with OpenStack Compute on any hypervisor.
 It includes snapshotting support and the ``boot from volume`` feature.